lam-2015/poli-run/README.md

 - handle a failed login (show an error message and go back to the login form)

 11) Update the header navbar

+12) Update the sign up method (i.e., the `create` action in the Users controller) to perform a login if the registration was successful